Skip to main content

 return outputs

-The enqueued workflows can be dequeued and executed by any of your application's servers.
+Enqueued workflows can be dequeued and executed by any of your application's servers, distributing the work across your fleet.
 If your application is resource intensive or uses rate-limited APIs, you can use queues to rate-limit or control the concurrency of your workflows.
 For example, you can specify that no more than 10 workflows should run concurrently on a single server:

 If you're interested in building distributed AI agents or data pipelines, check out the document ingestion example, which shows best practices for building durable distributed applications.